nezoomie/backbone.permissions/README.md

 ## Rights Hierarchy

-With the current configuration our `can_administrate` right doesn't allow the access to any editorial method.
+With the current configuration our `can_administer` right doesn't allow the access to any editorial method.
 To achieve this we can specify all the additional methods:

 	var controller = {
 		permissions: {